drbergman/tumor-immune-emt-code/README.md

 This repository contains the code used for model development, simulation, and data analysis associated with the paper:

-Daniel R Bergman, Matthew K Karikomi, Qing Nie, Adam L MacLean.
-Modeling the competing effects of the immune system and EMT on tumor development. bioRxiv: [doi:10.1101/615971](https://doi.org/10.1101/615971).
+Daniel R Bergman, Matthew K Karikomi, Qing Nie, Adam L MacLean (2019).
+Modeling the competing effects of the immune system and EMT on tumor development. *bioRxiv*, [doi:10.1101/615971](https://doi.org/10.1101/615971).

 ## Contents